Sixers beat Spurs 134-99 in 1st game without injured Embiid

 Spurs: DeMar DeRozan remained out of the lineup because of personal reasons.

-76ers: Tony Bradley started for Embiid and scored four points … The Sixers outscored San Antonio 46-21 in the third quarter.
+76ers: Tony Bradley started for Embiid and scored four points … The Sixers outscored San Antonio 46-21 in the third quarter. … Furkan Korkmaz made all four 3s off the bench and scored 16 points.
+Danny Green also hit four 3s for 16.

 UP NEXT